vipin14444/whatsappToANumber/README.md

-# whatsappToANumber
+# WhatsApp A Number

-Just a tiny script to message people on whatsapp without saving their number first
+A tiny tool to jump to a chat on Whatsapp when you don't want to save the phone number.

 Temporarily hosted here: https://whatsappToANumber.chhabraamit.repl.co